softchris/golang-book/02-data-types/01-arrays/README.md

 # Go from the beginning - arrays and slices

-In this chapter, we will cover arrays and slices
+In this chapter, we will cover arrays and slices.

-##  Pre-Lecture Quiz

-TODO

 ## Introduction